muhdzaki22/Furniture-management-website/README.md

-need to use tomcat and eclips to run includes MVC and CRUD
+need to use tomcat and eclips to run. includes MVC and CRUD